dougsimmons/spike/README.md

 03/05: Improved weather updating, quality control on some broken scripts, made a credits list on the about page, assembling code examples to push to github.

 03/07: Giving credit where it is due <a href="https://spike.fyi/credits.php">here</a> and below on the readme.
+Added code samples to github repo: <a href="https://github.com/dougsimmons/spike/tree/master/codesamples">github.com/dougsimmons/spike/tree/master/codesamples</a>

 <strong>To do:</strong>